Saint-Antonin, Quebec

 Saint-Antonin (/fr/) is a city in the Bas-Saint-Laurent region of Quebec, Canada, a few kilometres south of the city of Rivière-du-Loup, in Rivière-du-Loup Regional County Municipality.
 The municipality is named after Louis-Antonin or Antoine Proulx (1810-1896), priest of Fraserville (Rivière-du-Loup) and was founded in 1856.

 On November 1, 2014, Saint-Antonin was changed from a parish municipality to a (regular) municipality.

+On December 4, 2021, Saint-Antonin was changed again, being uprgaded to a ville (town)..